Tinkerforge/doc/en/source/Software/API_Bindings_Perl.rst

 You can use the bindings without having to install them.
-Just put the ``Tinkerforge/`` folder from ``source/lib/`` folder in the same folder as your Perl program.
+Just put the ``Tinkerforge/`` folder from ``source/lib/`` folder in the same folder as your Perl script.
 The section about testing an example has more details about this.

 Testing an Example